ai-cam/ai-cam.github.io/_calls/local-government-ai-accelerator.md

       * Infrastructure and standards development: Frameworks, protocols, or integration layers that enable AI deployment across fragmented systems.
 This might include data sharing standards, orchestration platforms, or API specifications that allow different systems to work together.

       * Process redesign with AI enablement: Rethinking service delivery processes where AI is one component of a broader improvement.
 For example, simplifying a complex application process while using AI to support specific steps.
+  - question: How much funding is available?
+    answer: Individual projects can receive up to £25,000 for 6-12 months of proof-of-concept development.
+Additional support including technical
+      clinics, monthly community of practice sessions, and programme management is provided by ai@cam.
+  - question: What is the project timeline?
+    answer: Funded projects must deliver within 12 months of receiving funding.
+This includes proof-of-concept development, testing with council partners, documentation of lessons learned, and presentation at the final showcase event.
+The timeline ensures solutions remain relevant to current council needs and maintains momentum for potential scaling.
 ---